Dethklok: Skwisgaar Skwigelf

 Skwisgaar Skwigelf is Dethklok's lead guitarist.
-He is described as "a handsome guy who thinks he's the greatest thing in the world".
+He is described as "a handsome guy who thinks and knows he's the greatest thing in the world".
 Show creator Brendon Small compares Skwisgaar's attitude and technical playing style to Yngwie Malmsteen.
 He is tall and thin with long blond hair, a studded belt with a skull buckle, and blue eyes.
 He played a Gibson Explorer for the first three seasons, but switched to the Gibson "Thunderhorse" Explorer for the fourth.
 He often carries around his guitars even when not playing.
 He is often referred to as the fastest guitar player in the world.
 He is depicted as having extreme sexual prowess and a preference for plump or elderly women.
 Hailing from Sweden, Skwisgaar has a marked Swedish accent and often makes mistakes when conjugating verbs.
 He is responsible for the majority of the arrangement of Dethklok's songs, writing the guitar lines as well as Murderface's bass lines.
-Skwisgaar also typically discards and re-records the rhythm guitar (and the bass guitar parts) recorded by Toki Wartooth for Dethklok's albums and frequently belittles him for his guitar playing skills.
+Skwisgaar also typically discards and re-records the rhythm guitar (and the bass guitar parts) recorded by Toki Wartooth for Dethklok's albums and frequently belittles as well competes with him over his guitar playing skills.
 Nonetheless, when Toki originally auditioned for the band, it was Skwisgaar who requested that Toki be chosen, feeling that no other guitarist made Skwisgaar play as well as he did.
+In the episode "Skwisklok", it is revealed that Skwisgaar is allergic to cilantro.